 |Size of group||Delegations come from 6 or 9 countries and are comprised of 4 – 6 youths, equally divided between girls and boys, who are accompanied by an adult Leader (age 21+).
 The camp is coordinated by an adult staff.|

-In 2017, the Detroit chapter selected two Step Up delegations to:
+In 2020, the Detroit chapter selected two 15 year old Step Up delegations to:

 Going abroad for up to a month is an exciting prospect for the children who will participate – but perhaps a little daunting for parents!
 We understand.
 We know that you want to be sure your child will be looked after and kept safe before, during and after the program.

 CISV is committed to ensuring that the safety of each child in our care is paramount.
 We have been organizing camp-based programs and family-hosted exchanges for more than six decades and child safety and protection remain our highest priorities.